Most Husqvarna string trimmers use a 2-cycle small engine. However, Husqvarna has introduced models with 4-cycle engines to the market as well.

 A great option to reduce fuel problems and extend engine life is using an ethanol-free fuel mix.
-This is an ethanol-free blend of oil and fuel that is ready to pour into your Husqvarna string trimmer’s fuel tank.
+This is an ethanol-free blend of oil and fuel that is ready to pour into the fuel tank.

-You can find a Husqvarna 50:1 premixed can of fuel at your local hardware store or online.
+You can find a 50:1 premixed cans of fuel at your local hardware store or online.

-Gas and Oil to Use in a 4-Cycle Husqvarna String Trimmer
+Gas and Oil to Use in a 4-Cycle Engine

-While 2-cycle Husqvarna string trimmers have been on the market for many years, you will now find Husqvarna string trimmers with 4-cycle engines.
+While 2-cycle trimmers have been on the market for many years, you will now find trimmers with 4-cycle engines.
 These types of engines have separate ports for fuel and oil so there is no need to mix fuel and oil.

 While using gasoline with a low ethanol content is acceptable, it is not the best option available.